playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 > Unfortunately, for various historical reasons, the list of properties that support this bi-directional mapping between the `Element` API and the HTML API are sporadic and inconsistent.
 Some elements that support a mapping between the two APIs even only support uni-directional mapping where updating one will not update another.
 >
-> This is a round-about way of saying "This is confusing and complicated.
+> This is a round-about way of saying "It is confusing and complicated what properties have attribute bindings and which don't and why.
 It's okay if you don't get it right away".
 Even seasoned developers might not be aware of some of the limitations.
 That all said, let's continue on with some examples that _do_ follow the bi-directional implicit API mapping to showcase how it works and learn more about properties

 For example, if you have [the style attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/style) associated to an element you're working with, you're able to read the values of the element: